ts4z/barge.org/content/barge/history/virgin-queen.md

 join the group, but I read the threads with interest.

-By the next year, I had already gone to my first RGP event (ESCARGOT '99) and was eager to attend my first BARGE.
-After registering and signing up for the mailing list, I read lots of discussion about a Calcutta.
+By the next year, I had already gone to my first RGP event (ESCARGOT '99) and was eager to attend my first BARGE.  <!--more--> After registering and signing up for the mailing list, I read lots of discussion about a Calcutta.
 Well, I had never heard of a Calcutta and didn't have a clue.
 Someone suggested that newcomers form their own syndicate to pool their limited knowledge of the players.
 I